Last updated: August 2018

 “I work as an analyst and have a significant number of old xls files were created in the previous version of Excel.
 Now that i have upgraded to version 2016, Excel won’t open the existing files telling me that they are corrupted and can’t be opened.
 Is there any possible way to associate or convert Excel 2003 files to version 2016, so they’ll open up correctly?
 I have invested significant amount of work in those files and would hate starting from scratch :-(.

-Many readers have asked us about how to troubleshoot compatibility issues between older Office versions and the existing version 2016 (and Office 2019 coming up this summer).
+Many readers have asked us about how to troubleshoot compatibility issues between older Office versions and the existing version 2016.
 In this post we’ll discuss what to actually do if Excel is not opening your existing xls format files.
-The procedure below is fully applicable to other relevant Office applications such as Word, PowerPoint and Visio.
+The procedure below is fully applicable to other relevant Microsoft Office applications such as Word, PowerPoint and Visio.

 Set your Trust Center settings

-- Open Excel 2016, hit File and select Options.
+- Open Microsoft Excel 2016, hit File and select Options.

 - In the dialog box select Trust Center and hit on Trust center settings.